 - Can buffer bins be customized for specific applications?

-- Are there any safety precautions that should be taken when using a buffer bin?
+- Are there specific safety measures that should be observed when utilizing a buffer bin?